 - Is the visitor or their associated organization listed on a government denied or blocked parties list?

 The level of control for an item can vary depending on its export classification and the visitor’s country of citizenship.
-However, certain countries are comprehensively sanctioned and virtually all interactions are prohibited without an authorized export license from the U.S. Government.
+However, certain countries are comprehensively sanctioned/embargoed and virtually all interactions are prohibited without an authorized export license from the U.S. Government.
 These countries are:

 - North Korea

-Foreign Visitor Best Practices
+Foreign National Best Practices

 - Ensure visitors are escorted at all times.